Cetsoft/imcache/README.md

 The listener interface for receiving eviction events.
 The class that is interested in processing a eviction event implements this interface.
 When the eviction event occurs,that object's onEviction method is invoked.
 ### The Heap Cache
-HeapCache uses LRU(Least Recently Used) as eviction strategy by the help of LinkedHashMap.
-As a result, HeapCache discards the least recently used items first when eviction required.
-Eviction occurs if the size of the cache is equal to the cache capacity in a put operation.
+HeapCache uses LRU(Least Recently Used) as eviction strategy by the help of caffeine.
-### The Concurrent Heap Cache
-ConcurrentHeapCache uses LRU(Least Recently Used) as eviction strategy by the help of ConcurrentLinkedHashMap.
-As a result, ConcurrentHeapCache discards the least recently used items firstwhen eviction required.
+As a result, caffeine discards the least recently used items first when eviction required.
 Eviction occurs if the size of the cache is equal to the cache capacity in a put operation
 ### The Off Heap Cache
 The Class OffHeapCache is a cache that uses offheap byte buffers to store or retrieve data by serializing